aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-decompression/decompress-compressed-folder-directory/_index.md

 description: Unlock the potential of Aspose.Zip for .NET!
 Learn how to effortlessly decompress folders with this step-by-step guide.
 Dive into the world of seamless compression and extraction.
 weight: 14
 url: /net/file-decompression/decompress-compressed-folder-directory/
+date: 2025-12-10
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Decompress Compressed Folder to Directory in Aspose.Zip for .NET
+# How to Extract ZIP Files with Aspose.Zip for .NET

 ## Introduction

 Welcome to the world of Aspose.Zip for .NET, a robust library that empowers developers to handle compressed folders effortlessly.
+If you're wondering **how to extract zip** files in .NET, this guide has you covered.
 In this tutorial, we will delve into the process of decompressing a compressed folder to a directory using Aspose.Zip for .NET.
 Buckle up as we take you through each step in detail, demystifying the intricacies of this powerful tool.

+## Quick Answers
+- **What is the primary purpose of Aspose.Zip?** To create, read, and extract ZIP archives in .NET applications.
+- **How to extract zip** with a password?
+Use `ArchiveLoadOptions` with the `DecryptionPassword` property.
+- **Can I unzip encrypted archive** without a password?
+No – you must supply the correct password.
+- **What .NET versions are supported?** .NET Framework 4.5+, .NET Core 3.1+, .NET 5/6+.
+- **Is a license required for production?** Yes, a valid Aspose.Zip license is needed for commercial use.

+## What is **how to extract zip**?
+Extracting a ZIP file means reading the compressed data and writing the original files to a target directory.
+Aspose.Zip abstracts the low‑level details, letting you focus on business logic rather than archive handling.

+## Why use Aspose.Zip for **how to unzip folder** tasks?
+- **Straightforward API** – minimal code to open, decrypt, and extract archives.
+- **Supports encrypted archives** – perfect for secure data exchange.
+- **Cross‑platform** – works on Windows, Linux, and macOS with .NET Core/.NET 5+.
+- **No external dependencies** – no need to install native zip utilities.

 ## Prerequisites